digitalbazaar/bedrock-ledger-node/README.md

-# DHS SBIR 2016 Phase I - Linked Data Ledgers Proof of Concept
+# Linked Data Ledgers Proof of Concept

 This source code repository includes a proof-of-concept Linked Data ledger.
 On start-up, the ledger does the following: